 From Piribebuy the paved road heads north for 10 km and the west for a further 10 km before finally arriving in Caacupe.
 Our shorter and more direct route was north west straight across the countryside.

-It was trodden route with paths all the way rather than just fields and forests.
-All the same with out lights and a guide to lead us we would never have remained on the correct path and arrived as planned in Caacupe.
+It is a well trodden route with paths all the way rather than just fields and forests.
+All the same without lights and a guide to lead us we would never have remained on the correct path and arrived as planned in Caacupe.

 Although it was dark there was a path to follow.
 This made it quite a pleasant walk.
 Far better than doing the same thing under the heat of the sun would have been.